 Medical malpractice also applies to cases of incompetence, such as a surgeon attempting a procedure without the requisite training and experience or prescribing the wrong medication to a patient.
 Peter Angelos Law has successfully represented Baltimore, MD area clients in medical malpractice claims pertaining to gross negligence, medication errors, diagnostic errors, surgical errors, birth injuries, and wrongful deaths caused by medical professionals.

-How Do You Know If You Have a Medical Malpractice Case?
+How Do You Know If You Have a Medical Malpractice Case in Maryland?

-When you file a personal injury claim, your attorney must prove several components of negligence to succeed with your claim and hold the defendant responsible for your damages.
+When you file a personal injury claim, your medical malpractice lawyer in Baltimore, Maryland must prove several components of negligence to succeed with your claim and hold the defendant responsible for your damages.
 In a medical malpractice claim, you face similar requirements if you intend to succeed with your claim and secure compensation.
-First, your attorney must prove that a formal doctor-patient relationship existed between you and the defendant named in your medical malpractice suit.
+First, your medical malpractice attorney must prove that a formal doctor-patient relationship existed between you and the defendant named in your medical malpractice suit.
 Second, your attorney must establish the standard of care that your situation demanded.
 This may require consultation with outside medical professionals who can attest to whether the treatment you received was appropriate considering the details of your situation.

 The next stage of determining whether medical malpractice caused your damages is to identify the doctor’s failure to uphold the standard of care.
-Your attorney must also prove that this failure resulted in your claimed damages.
+Your medical malpractice lawyer in Baltimore must also prove that this failure resulted in your claimed damages.
 Most incidents of medical malpractice will require victims to undergo corrective treatment, resulting in additional medical expenses and a longer recovery time.
-Your Baltimore, MD medical malpractice lawyer can help you assess the extent of the damages you can include in your medical malpractice claim.
+Your Baltimore medical malpractice attorney can help you assess the extent of the damages you can include in your medical malpractice claim.

 Peter Angelos Law has years of experience assisting clients with complicated medical malpractice claims.
 We are very familiar with the various indications of medical malpractice and can help clients accurately determine the full scope of the damages available in their claims.
 We can also consult with a wide network of medical professionals and other expert witnesses to support a client’s claim and ensure their recovery.

-When you require legal counsel for any type of civil claim, it is essential to find an attorney who has an extensive background of handling cases like your own.
+When you require legal counsel for any type of civil claim, it is essential to find a Baltimore personal injury lawyer who has an extensive background of handling cases like your own.
 Peter Angelos Law provides legal representation to clients facing a wide range of medical malpractice claims, including:

 The birth of a child should be a time for celebration.
 All too often, however, the childbirth process and the associated procedures are marred by medical negligence.
 A birth injury can potentially cause permanent damage to the infant and in some cases can negatively affect the health of the mother as well.
 Cerebral palsy, injuries from surgical instruments, and even fatal birth injuries are possible when medical professionals do not handle childbirth procedures appropriately.

 Parents who pursue birth injury claims can potentially secure compensation for both immediate and future medical costs resulting from the incident.
 For example, the doctor’s negligence may have caused an infant to develop permanent brain damage that will prevent them from living independently for the rest of their life, placing extreme hardship on the child’s parents.
-Plaintiffs in birth injury claims can secure substantial compensation with the assistance of experienced labor and delivery error lawyers.
+Plaintiffs in birth injury claims can secure substantial compensation with the assistance of experienced medical malpractice lawyers in Baltimore, Maryland.